-But let's get back to what this site is about, the art work.
+But let's get back to what this site is manly about; the art work.
 Every piece is made almost entirely from recycled license plates.
 It is not a social commentary.
 It is not a statement about America's dependence on the automobile or foreign oil or any such nonsense.
 It's just supposed to be cool to look at and maybe make you smile a bit.
 That's it.

 In 2001 I was trying to figure out how to impress a woman I had a huge crush on.
 She was an artist and I thought, hey, I'll just make something cool and show her that I can be "artsy," too.
-So I made her a US Map out of license plates and while it was never the Plan, I haven't stopped since.
+So I made her a USA Map out of license plates and while it was never the Plan, I haven't stopped since.

-In the last 15 years I've created thousands of pieces from hundreds of different designs.
+In the last 17 years I've created thousands of pieces from hundreds of different designs.
 My work has found its way to the Smithsonian Institute, the American Folk Art Museum, the Sundance Catalog, as well as your local Big Box retail stores like Target in the form of prints and reproductions.
 I've also done major projects for companies like Twitter, the NFL, CNN, and Santa Fe Natural Tobacco.
 Plus, Stephen Colbert has one of my pieces in his office at the Late Show, which is pretty damn cool.
 I even used to have a TV show of my own, but I got canned from that a while back so let's just move on, shall we?
 However you look at it, it's been a Good Run.

-I also spent some time in Boulder, CO, starting a new company, Skratch Labs.
-I had a great time helping get that company off the ground but left in 2014 to pursue... well, I wasn't really sure at the time, just the next "thing."
+From 2011 to 2015 I was living in Boulder, CO, helping start a new company, Skratch Labs.
+I had a great time helping get that business get off the ground but left in 2015 to pursue... well, I wasn't really sure at the time, just the next "thing."